 a concrete recycling & manufacturing plant which would have provided concrete sleepers etc to Network

-Rail, but this was rejected and the site now remains an abandoned, fire damage
+Rail, but this was rejected and the site remained an abandoned, fire damaged

 Picture 6 is a view Northwards with the North Yard visible to the top left.
 Behind the photographer there is an old railway bridge which used to carry a connection from